A quasi-Grassmannian gradient flow model for eigenvalue problems: Asymptotic behavior

-The following theorem states that the gradient vanishes as $t\rightarrow \infty$ and exponentially decreases over time, which implies that the gradient flow model (\ref{operator of gradient flow based model}) exponentially converges to the equilibrium state. \begin{theorem} Let $U(t)$ be the solution of (\ref{operator of gradient flow based model}).
-If $U_0\in \tilde{\mathcal{L}}_{0}$, then there holds
+The following theorem states that the gradient vanishes as $t\rightarrow \infty$ and exponentially decreases over time, which implies that the solution of the quasi-Grassmannian gradient flow model (\ref{operator of gradient flow based model}) exponentially converges to the equilibrium state. \begin{theorem} Let \(U(t)\) be the solution of \eqref{operator of gradient flow based model}.
+Assume that \(U_0\in\tilde{\mathcal L}_0\).
+Then there exist constants \(K>0\) and \(\gamma>0\) such that